nvim-treesitter/nvim-treesitter/README.md

   -- Recommendation: set to false if you don't have `tree-sitter` CLI installed locally auto_install = true,

-  -- List of parsers to ignore installing (for "all") ignore_install = { "javascript" },
+  -- List of parsers to ignore installing (or "all") ignore_install = { "javascript" },

   ---- If you need to change the installation directory of the parsers (see -> Advanced Setup)